alecjacobson/gptoolbox/README.md

 This strives to be full installation instructions, but will no doubt remain incomplete for some time.
 Begin by adding paths as above.

-As stated above, most files are straight matlab and will _just run_ if you have gptoolbox in your path.
+As stated above, most files are straight MATLAB and will _just run_ if you have gptoolbox in your path.

 #### Compile `/mex` ####
 Most of our mex files will depend on [libigl](https://github.com/libigl/libigl).
-The following will assume your usign a "standard" unix-y install of libigl as a static library.
+The following will assume you are using a "standard" unix-y install of libigl as a static library.

 In MATLAB issue:

     cd mex
-    compile_qptoolbox_mex
+    compile_gptoolbox_mex

 #### Compile `toolbox_fast_marching` ####